andrasq/node-qprintf/Readme.md

 qprintf
 =======

+Qprintf is a very fast standard C `printf` compatible output formatter, supporting the full set of integer, float, and string conversions with field width, alignment and precision, along with some extensions.

-Very quick printf-like output formatter, interpolates the arguments into the format string and writes them to `process.stdout`.
-Recognizes almost all traditional C output conversions (but not `%n` and `%p`).
+Recognizes all traditional output conversions (but not `%n` and `%p`).

     var printf = require('qprintf').printf;
-    printf("%s%7s %05d!", "Hello", "world", 123);
+    printf("%s (%-7s) %05d!", "Hello", "world", 123);
-    // => Hello  world 00123!
+    // => Hello (world  ) 00123!

+## API

+### qprintf.printf( format, [arg ...] )

+Interpolate the arguments into the format string, and write the result to `process.stdout`.

+### qprintf.sprintf( format, [arg1, arg2, ...] )

+Interpolate the arguments into the format, and return the result.

+### qprintf.vsprintf( format, argsArray )

+Interplate the arguments array into the format string, and return the result.

 ## Conversions